Drop (liquid)

 A drop or droplet is a small column of liquid, bounded completely or almost completely by free surfaces.
-A drop may form when liquid accumulates at the lower end of a tube or other surface boundary, producing a hanging drop called a pendant drop.
+A drop may form when liquid accumulates at the end of a tube or other surface boundary, producing a hanging drop called a pendant drop.
 Drops may also be formed by the condensation of a vapor or by atomization of a larger mass of solid.
 Water vapor will condense into droplets depending on the temperature.
 The temperature at which droplets form is called the dew point.

 Surface tension

 Liquid forms drops because it exhibits surface tension.

 A simple way to form a drop is to allow liquid to flow slowly from the lower end of a vertical tube of small diameter.
 The surface tension of the liquid causes the liquid to hang from the tube, forming a pendant.
 When the drop exceeds a certain size it is no longer stable and detaches itself.
 The falling liquid is also a drop held together by surface tension.